 Having a reputable and dependable broker is crucial to your trading.
 The reason for this is quite a simple one You need to be sure in the knowledge that your money is in a segregated bank account with a financially regulated broker.
 Let us see how Robinhood and AvaTrade compare.

 Well in our side by side comparison we make it easier for you to see what is right for you.
 As with anything the final decision on which broker to trade with should ultimately be based on what and how you going to trade.

 Our comparison will help you judge the effectiveness, price, ease of use and support trustworthiness of Robinhood and AvaTrade side by side.

 If you're itching to start trading, we can assist you in making a well-informed decision when comparing Robinhood and AvaTrade.
 By comprehensively comparing Robinhood and AvaTrade features and services, you can choose a trading platform that best suits your needs and preferences.
 We aim to equip you with the knowledge to make an educated decision and feel confident in your trading journey with Robinhood, AvaTrade or an alternative broker.

 Our Comparebrokers.co team has painstakingly spent months assessing different brokers accounts.
 We collected over 1200 data points on Robinhood and AvaTrade.
 To simplify things, we analyzed everything for you and provide the main points in relevant blocks on this page.

 Regulation alongside currency availability is important when deciding upon a broker.
-It is very important when selecting a broker like the Robinhood platform or AvaTrade, you can trust with your money with them.
+It is very important when selecting a broker like the Robinhood platform or AvaTrade that they are regulated.
 To finish off our comparison, let's look at the popular tools and features traders prefer side by side.

 71% of retail investor accounts lose money when trading CFDs with this provider